MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-channel-hierarchy.md

 1. Go to **Navigation pane \> Modules \> Retail \> Channel setup \> Channel categories and product attributes**.
 1. Select the channel to configure.
-1. On the action pane, select **Edit**.
+1. On the action pane, select **Set attribute metadata**.
 1. In the **Category hierarchy** drop-down list, select the appropriate channel navigation hierarchy.
 1. On the action pane, select **Save**.
 1. Under **Attribute group**, add any attribute groups that will be global attributes for all nodes.

-The following image shows an example channel configuration.
+The following image shows how to configure a channel to use a channel navigation hierarchy.

 ![Example channel configuration](media/configure-channel-hierarchy-1.png)